TRabb/Mushroom/README.md

 **Rougelike Related:**
 - After each wave the user modifies a certain stat of the enemy
-  - Could do both positive and negative modifiers
 - After completing a set of waves the user can modifies a stat of a turret
+  - Both negative and positive modifiers
   - Both enemy and tower modifiers will carry over between sets of waves

 **Miscellaneous:**